Burnt Flavour How to save your pod system

 Important signals indicating that a pod change is due:

-• Significantly less steam at the same power output
+Flavour becomes flat or "musty"- Significantly less steam at the same power output

-• The liquid in the tank appears darker and "syrup-like".
+- The liquid in the tank appears darker and "syrup-like".

-Prevention: How to permanently avoid a burnt taste
+Prevention: How to avoid burns Flavour permanently

 1. Choosing the right e-liquid for pod systems